joelnewcomer/visitoconee/wp-content/plugins/auto-terms-of-service-and-privacy-policy/README.txt

 == Changelog ==

+= Version 2.2.1 =
+* Nov 09, 2018
+* Allow for the license key to be used on multiple websites
+* Show WP AutoTerms created Legal Pages in WooCommerce Settings
+* Show WP AutoTerms created Legal Pages in WP > Settings > Privacy tab

 = Version 2.2.0 =
 * Oct 1, 2018
-* Fix body oepning tag not found error
+* Fix body opening tag not found error

 = Version 2.1.9 =
 * Sep 23, 2018